 According to the dictionary, “be” simply means: “to exist or live; to occupy a specified position or to remain in a certain state or situation untouched or undisturbed.”
 The instructive definition of the word “know” means, “to perceive directly, grasp in the mind with clarity or certainty or to regard as true beyond doubt.”
 The last portion of the meaning of “know” really got me—“to regard as true beyond doubt.”
 Think about that.
 True beyond doubt.

 At the beginning of the summer, I embarked on a cross-country road trip with one of my best friends.
-We packed the car down with clothes, snacks, camera equipment, my trusty guitar and headed out to the west.
+We packed the car down with clothes, snacks, camera equipment, and my trusty guitar and headed out to the west.
 We were having the time of our lives.
 I say that without exaggeration.
 It was the best trip I have ever been on.
-We saw breathtaking mountain ranges, the captivating beauty of the western coast, made new friends, and new memories.
+We saw breathtaking mountain ranges, and the captivating beauty of the western coast, and made new friends, and new memories.

-The trip was going perfect, absolutely perfect until Monday, June 8 around 2:30 p.m.
+The trip was going perfectly, absolutely perfect until Monday, June 8 around 2:30 p.m.
 We were laughing and talking and blasting our “Great Westward Adventure” playlist.
 I looked over for one second, and all of the sudden, we were caught in a strong, Idaho wind and rapidly spinning out of control.
-The last things I remember taking place were the both of us shouting “Jesus” at the top of our lungs, the car flipping three times toward opposite side of the interstate into oncoming traffic, and a swiftly approaching semi truck.
+The last things I remember taking place were the both of us shouting “Jesus” at the top of our lungs, the car flipping three times toward the opposite side of the interstate into oncoming traffic, and a swiftly approaching semi-truck.
 The vehicle came to an abrupt halt, landing upside down leaving us having to crawl out of the driver’s side window.

 My friend and I walked away from that horrifying accident with only some bruises and scrapes.
 During the petrifying events, I never had one of those “life-flash-before-your-eyes” kind of moments.
 In an unexplainable sort of way, I knew everything was going to be alright.
 I was kept calm even in the chaos.

 I can also say I was quite composed even after we exited the car.
 I never cried or panicked.
 I was at peace.
 It made no sense both in a positive and a negative way to me at the onset of it all.
 God spared our lives that day—there is no doubt about that—but I kept wondering and wondering again why He even allowed it to take place.
 What good can possibly come out of an accident?
-All I heard amidst my desperate pleas was: “still I am God; be and know.”
+All I heard amidst my desperate pleas were: “still I am God; be and know.”

 Prior to the wreck, I remember struggling riskily with my faith.
 I admit I had been questioning if this was real.
 I prayed to God—if He was still out there listening to me—to do a miracle before my very eyes that would leave me unhesitatingly knowing it was Him.
 He most certainly answered me.